Library of Things: Out of the attic, into the commonweal

 While they have now assembled most of the basic items for the library, they are still busy expanding their catalogue.
 In order to improve their involvement with the locals, they could also use a Dutch speaker in the team (dus, zou je dit lezen en je aangesproken voelen, neem dan contact op – ze hebben een wafelijzer!)

-If you’re curious about the initiative, if you need a drill, or if you want to donate the guitar-tuner you haven’t used since you sold your guitar two years ago, you can visit https://www.facebook.com/LoTMaastricht/or President Rooseveltlaan 213 (ground floor) on Saturdays from 15 – 18.
+If you’re curious about the initiative, if you need a drill, or if you want to donate the guitar-tuner you haven’t used since you sold your guitar two years ago, you can visit their facebook page or their headquarters in President Rooseveltlaan 213 (ground floor) on Saturdays from 15 – 18.

 Reusing the outsized cheque from UM's Student Ideas Competition as a decorative conversation piece